Santa Clara University: Academics and rankings

-As of Fall 2019, Santa Clara had an enrollment of 5,438 undergraduate and 3,296 graduate and professional students (total of 9,015 students).
-Men make up 50% of the total student population; women 50%.
+As of 2024, Santa Clara has an enrollment of 6,484 undergraduate students and 3,151 graduate students (total of 9,728 students).
+The undergraduate gender ratio is approximately 50:50.

 Santa Clara offers undergraduates the opportunity to pursue 45 majors in its three undergraduate schools and colleges: the College of Arts and Science, the School of Engineering, and the Leavey School of Business.
 Santa Clara University also has six graduate and professional schools, including the School of Law, School of Engineering, the Leavey School of Business, the School of Education and Counseling Psychology, and the Jesuit School of Theology (campus located in Berkeley, California).

 The student to faculty ratio is 11:1 with 99.5% of all classes being fewer than 50 students.

-The 2019 annual ranking of U.S. News & World Report categorizes it as 'more selective'.
-For the Class of 2023 (enrolled fall 2019), Santa Clara received 16,300 applications and accepted 7,958 (48.8%).
-Of those accepted, 1,391 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 17.5%.
+U.S. News & World Report categorizes Santa Clara University as 'more selective'.
+For the Class of 2027 (enrolled Fall 2023), Santa Clara received 18,839 applications, accepting 42% of applicants.
+As of 2025, SCU receives over 20,000 applications for its incoming class.

 SCU's freshman retention rate is 95%, with 86% going on to graduate within six years.

-The enrolled first-year class of 2023 had the following standardized test scores: the middle 50% range (25th percentile-75th percentile) of SAT scores was 630-700 for SAT Evidence-Based Reading and Writing and 650-740 for SAT Math, while the middle 50% range of ACT scores was 28–32.
-The middle 50% high school grade point average (GPA) was 3.56-3.87 (unweighted 4-point scale).
+The enrolled first-year class of 2023 had the following standardized test scores: the middle 50% range (25th percentile-75th percentile) of SAT scores was 630–700 for SAT Evidence-Based Reading and Writing and 650–740 for SAT Math, while the middle 50% range of ACT scores was 28–32.
+The middle 50% high school grade point average (GPA) was 3.56–3.87 (unweighted 4-point scale).

-For SCU's 2020–2021 school year, undergraduate tuition and fees were $54,987, room and board cost $15,972, a university enhancement fee cost $642, and total indirect costs (including books, transportation, and personal expenses) estimated at $4,014, totaling $75,615.
+For SCU's 2024–2025 school year, undergraduate tuition and fees were $62,760, room and board cost $19,446, a university enhancement fee cost $753, and total indirect costs (including books, transportation, and personal expenses) estimated at $5,691, totaling $88,650.

 SCU maintains its Catholic and Jesuit affiliation and supports numerous initiatives intended to further its religious mission.
 Students are encouraged, but not required, to attend the Sunday evening student Masses in the mission church and are also encouraged to participate in campus ministry programs and lectures.
 All bachelor's degrees require three religious studies courses as part of the academic core.
 An emphasis on social justice is furthered through the Pedro Arrupe Partnership and Kolvenbach Solidarity programs, which offer service opportunities in the community and immersion opportunities throughout the world.